 The old rule applies well for tripods: You get what you pay for".
 Keep in mind that doesn't mean that you need to buy the "Rolls Royce" model.

-It is really important to have a tripod that is tall enough to meet your eye with your camera on it when legs are fully extended.
+It is really important to have a tripod that is tall enough to meet your eye with your camera on it when fully extended.
 You do not want to be continually bending over as that quickly results in back and neck pain.
 Raising the center column doesn't work either, as it defeats the purpose of having the camera as stable as it can be.
-A slight raise of the center column should be used rarely.

-As I mentioned, Carbon fiber tripods are very popular now due to their strength and being very light weight.
-They can also be very expensive.
-Gitzo has always been the "Rolls Royce".
+Carbon fiber tripods are very popular now due to their strength and being very light weight.
+They are also expensive.
 Hakuba (Velbon) makes a good one that is a few hundred dollars cheaper than the popular Gitzo models.
 Other tripod manufacturers are Bogen, Slik, Manfrotto, Benbo and new models and manufacturers are always coming on the market.
-There are also some good sturdy aluminum models on the market.

 Once you have the tripod, then you must decide how you wish to attach it to the camera.
 Some tripods come with pan and tilt levers (up to 3) plus knobs that must be individually adjusted to take a shot.
-I find them very time consuming, hard to get used to, and a lever is always in your way.
+I find them very time consuming and hard to get used to.
 Another option is a pistol grip which rotates on a ball.
-You are squeezing a lever to operate it.
-These tend to be harder for women to operate and that repetitive motion can lead to problems.

-My experience with them is that they tend to slip (especially with a bigger lens) when trying to tightly compose on a vertical shot which can be a real annoyance and time waster.
-The easiest and fastest system is to have a ball head.
-Quick release plates are very popular.
-I tried them and had my camera fall off the tripod.
-I have an old ball head that when when I put my camera on it, it it isn't going anywhere.
+My experience with them is that they tend to slip (especially with a bigger lens) when trying to tightly compose which can be a real annoyance and time waster.
+The easiest and fastest system is to have a ball head with quick release plate.
 Ball heads come in many different flavors too.
 It all boils down to how much you can afford.
 Some names are Arca Swiss (the Rolls Royce and most popular model and very pricey), Acratech,

 Along with your new tripod and ball head, you must purchase a shutter release cable or a remote device.
-Pressing the shutter button defeats the purpose of using a tripod since do not want any camera shake.
 I suggest purchasing the camera manufacturer's cable release or remote device.
-I tried one that was inexpensive, made in China and it lasted about 5 minutes before it died.
+The less expensive alternatives have not proved reliable.

 There are many, many choices out there for equipment.
-I have 3 suggestions: 1) go to a good camera store (or two)in your area.
-Bring your camera with you.
-See what they have, put your camera on it, operate the controls and ask a lots of questions.
-Keep in mind that a lot of smaller stores will have a limited selection for you to try and their floor models aren't very good.
-But, it's a place to start.
-If you find a tripod and ball head that you think will work, go on line and read the reviews.
-You are looking for reviews from a professional photographer, not a casual user or hobbyist.
-If it looks good, either support your local retailer or order it from B & H in NY or other wholesale photographic companies so you don't pay retail.
-2) Go on line to the different tripod manufacturers and see what they offer.
-Look very closely at the specifications regarding height without the center column being raised,
+I have 3 suggestions: 1) go to a good camera store (or two) in your area, and see what they have and see what works for you.
+If you find a tripod and ball head that you want, either support your local retailer or order it from B & H in NY or other wholesale photographic companies so you don't pay retail.
+2) Go on line to the different tripod manufacturers and see what they have or request a catalogue (look closely at the specifications regarding height without the center column being raised,

 Photo tip: When you think you're close enough, get closer!